Nicosia: South of the Green Line

-Ledra Street is in the middle of the walled city.
-The street has historically been the busiest shopping street of the capital and adjacent streets lead to the most lively part of the old city with narrow streets, boutiques, bars and art-cafés.
-The street today is a historic monument on its own.
-It is about 1 km in length and connects the north and south parts of the old city.
-During the EOKA struggle that ran from 1955 to 1959, the street acquired the informal nickname The Murder Mile in reference to the frequent targeting of the British colonialists by nationalist fighters along its course.
-In 1963, during the outbreak of hostilities between the Greek and Turkish Cypriot communities, following the announcement of amendments to the Cypriot Constitution, Turkish Cypriots withdrew to the northern part of Nicosia which became one of the many Turkish Cypriot enclaves which existed throughout the island.
-Various streets which ran between the northern and southern part of the city, including Ledra Street, were blockaded.
+Ledra Street is located in the centre of the walled city.
+The street has historically been the busiest shopping street in the capital.
+Adjacent streets lead to the most lively part of the old city characterised by narrow streets, boutiques, bars and art cafés.
+Today, the street is a historic landmark in its own right.
+It is approximately 1 km in length and connects the northern and southern parts of the old city.
+During the EOKA campaign (1955 to 1959), the street acquired the informal nickname The Murder Mile in reference to the frequent targeting of the British colonialists by nationalist fighters along its course.
+In 1963, during the outbreak of hostilities between the Greek Cypriot and Turkish Cypriot communities, following the announcement of proposed amendments to the Cypriot Constitution, Turkish Cypriots withdrew to the northern part of Nicosia, which became one of the numerous Turkish Cypriot enclaves across the island.
+Several streets connecting the northern and southern parts of the city, including Ledra Street, were barricaded.
 During the Turkish invasion of Cyprus in 1974, Turkish troops occupied northern Nicosia (as well as the northern part of Cyprus).
 A buffer zone was established across the island along the ceasefire line to separate the northern Turkish controlled part of the island, and the south.
 The buffer zone runs through Ledra Street.
-After many failed attempts on reaching agreement between the two communities, Ledra Street was reopened on 3 April 2008.
+After many unsuccessful attempts to reach an agreement between the two communities, Ledra Street was reopened on 3 April 2008.